mirkopiazzalunga2003-a11y/Backtesting-framework-using-news-strategy/README.md

 ## Key Objectives

 * Build a **fully systematic trading model** with no discretionary decisions
-* Show how to correctly **structure a backtest** to avoid common biases
+* Shows how to **correctly structure a backtest** to avoid common biases by explaining them
 * Apply **statistical reasoning** to strategy evaluation
-* Highlight the gap between in-sample performance and real-world robustness
+* Highlight the gap between in-sample performance and real-world robustness and make focus on overfitting error

 ## Strategy Summary

-The example strategy is a **news-driven trend-following model** applied primarily to **EUR/USD**, later extended to other assets (XAU/USD, USD/JPY).
+The example strategy is a **news-driven trend-following model**

 Core logic: